 Once established, the boundaries of each ward are to remain unchanged until the next decennial census.
 However, several exceptions are recognized, although no ward line adjustment may cross the boundary of an assembly district.
-A town board may adjust ward boundaries if a new town is created or if part of the town is annexed to a city or village and realignment of the remaining town wards becomes necessary.
-[5.15 (7)] A city, village, or town must adjust ward boundaries to reflect a municipal detachment.
-[5.15 (2) (e)] New territory that becomes part of a municipality during the decade may constitute new ward, even if that ward falls below the prescribed minimum population range.
-[5.15 (2) (f) 4.]
-An annexation ordinance may annex territory to an existing ward or may place it in a new ward.
-[66.0217 (8) (b)] Finally, a ward may be adjusted by the legislature, as a matter of statewide concern, in the enactment of legislative districts.
-[5.15 (1) (c)]
+A municipal board may adjust ward boundaries if a new municipality is created or if part of the municipality is annexed to a city or village and realignment of the remaining municipal wards becomes necessary (§ 5.15 (7), Wis.
+Stats.).
+A city, village, or town must adjust ward boundaries to reflect a municipal detachment (§ 5.15 (2) (e), Wis.
+Stats.).
+New territory that becomes part of a municipality during the decade may constitute a new ward, even if that ward falls below the prescribed minimum population range (§ 5.15 (2) (f) 4., Wis.
+Stats.).
+An annexation ordinance may annex territory to an existing ward or may place it in a new ward (§ 66.0217 (8) (b), Wis.
+Stats.).
+Finally, a ward may be adjusted by the legislature, as a matter of statewide concern, in the enactment of legislative districts (§ 5.15 (1) (c), Wis.
+Stats.).